azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Procedure.md

 ---
 # 4. Parallel Mode Testing
 ## Some Notes
-- Make sure to record all values and testing stuff now.
+- Make sure to record all values and testing stuff of previous sections now.
 This can be a destructive action
 -

 ##

 ---
 # 5. Series Mode Testing

-# ESP32 Scripts
+## Some Notes
-- Script 1:
+- Make sure to record all values and testing stuff of previous sections now.
+This can be a destructive action
-	- what this does
+-